Ajitkumar-1001/Loan_prediction_App/README.md

 * 🔗 SQLite3 for relational data
 * 🧪 FastAPI backend for inference
 * 💻 React + TypeScript frontend with animated results
-* 💬 LLM response suggestions via Gemini Pro API
+* 💬 LLM response according to the Result
 * 🌐 Ready for cloud deployment

 ---